ArnolFokam/reinforcement-learning-lab/README.md

 ## Why this project?

-I like learning about various fields of mathematics and computer science, with a particular bias towards artificially intelligent algorithms.
+I like styding various fields of mathematics and computer science, with a particular bias towards artificially intelligent algorithms.
 Therefore it would be nice to store all the knowledge I have gathered so far during my learning journey.

 Therefore, this repo was created to store stuffs learned in reinforcement learning which describes a set of algorithms that aims at reinforcing a certain behaviour from an agent by assigning feedbacks to the action it takes over time.
 Not the best definition but... don't wanna spend too much time on this ReadMe.